Self-Organizing Railway Traffic Management: Experimental setup

-With this framework, we compare the performance of three traffic management approaches: \begin{itemize} \item SO: the decision making is performed though the self-organization process and modules described in Sections~\ref{sec:selfOrgProc} and~\ref{sec:selfOrgMod}; \item CEN: the decision making is carried out centrally through the RECIFE-MILP algorithm \cite{PelMarPesRod15:ieeetits}; \item FCFS: traffic evolves following the \textit{first come first served} principle. \end{itemize} In SO, given the current TS, the neighborhood selection uses a time horizon of $T_h = 15$ minutes, and each train generates at most two hypotheses: the optimal one, or the best one the hypothesis generation found within the time limit, and the one corresponding to the current RTTP.
+With this framework, we compare the performance of five traffic management approaches: \begin{itemize} \item SO: the decision making is performed though the self-organization process and modules described in Sections~\ref{sec:selfOrgProc} and~\ref{sec:selfOrgMod}; \item CEN-1: the decision making is carried out centrally through the RECIFE-MILP algorithm \cite{PelMarPesRod15:ieeetits} in a real-time context; \item CEN-2: the decision making is carried out by using the ACO-TRSP algorithm \cite{PasSamPelDarRodPac22:COR} to limit the number of alternative routes available for each train, and by chosing routing and passing orders through the RECIFE-MILP algorithm \cite{PelMarPesRod15:ieeetits} in a real-time context; \item CEN*: the decision making is carried out centrally through the RECIFE-MILP algorithm \cite{PelMarPesRod15:ieeetits} allowing a very long computational time, aiming to find optimal solutions; \item FCFS: traffic evolves following the \textit{first come first served} principle. \end{itemize} In SO, given the current TS, the neighborhood selection uses a time horizon of $T_h = 15$ minutes, and each train generates at most two hypotheses: the optimal one, or the best one the hypothesis generation found within the time limit, and the one corresponding to the current RTTP.
 The time limit for each run of the hypothesis generation is set to three minutes.
 Hypothesis generation considers the weighted sum of the delays as the objective function, and the generated hypotheses are shared among neighboring trains.
+Finally, in our simulation of the decentralized hypothesis selection process, we simulate asynchronous train decisions by running sequential iterations, in each of which we randomly select one train among the focal ones to make a decision.
+The time limit is represented by a maximum number of iterations, which we set to $100\ 000$.
+If no feasible solution is found after these iterations, a consensus failure is reported.

-Finally, the consensus process runs for a maximum number of $100\ 000$ iterations, after which a consensus failure would be reported.
-In CEN, the optimization is carried out minimizing the sum of delays, hence the weights are not considered as we assume this is private information available only to trains.
-For each iteration of the optimization process, the same time limit of three minutes is considered to solve instances including all trains in the TS.
-This CEN setup mimics the one of previous studies on this type of deployment \cite{CorQua15, QuaPelGovAlJaeMarRodDolAmbCarGiaNic16:TRC}.
-In FCFS, a myopic strategy is enacted, so that whenever a conflict arises, the train that can pass first has priority, and the others follow.
+In CEN-1, the optimization is carried out minimizing the sum of delays, hence the weights are not considered as we assume this is private information available only to trains.
+For each execution of the optimization, the same time limit of three minutes is considered to solve instances including all trains in the TS.
+This setup mimics the one of previous studies on this type of deployment \cite{CorQua15, QuaPelGovAlJaeMarRodDolAmbCarGiaNic16:TRC}.

+In CEN-2, we use the same setting as in CEN-1, but, at each execution, 30 seconds are used by ACO-TRSP to find the six most suitable alternative routes per train, and two minutes and 30 seconds are available for RECIEF-MILP, as in the reference paper \cite{PasSamPelDarRodPac22:COR}.

+In CEN*, we use the same setting as in CEN-1, but, at each execution, we let RECIFE-MILP run for one hour.